The Rise of Orhan: Building an Empire

 As Osman drew his final breath, none present could have fully grasped how profoundly their world was about to change.
 Under Orhan's leadership, what had begun as a small principality would transform into the foundations of an empire.

-Historical Context: The World of 1324
+The World of 1324

 The early 14th century was a time of profound transition in the Eastern Mediterranean.
 The Byzantine Empire, once the dominant power in the region, had become a shadow of its former self.
 Civil wars had weakened its grip on Asia Minor, while Serbian expansion pressed hard against its European territories.
 That power vacuum created openings for the various Turkish beyliks (principalities) that had emerged in Anatolia following the decline of the Seljuk Sultanate.

 The Ottomans under Osman I had distinguished themselves through military success combined with pragmatic governance.
-Unlike many contemporaries, they'd built a reputation for relatively tolerant rule, generally allowing conquered populations to maintain their customs and religious practices in exchange for tribute.
+Unlike many contemporaries, they had built a reputation for relatively tolerant rule, generally allowing conquered populations to maintain their customs and religious practices in exchange for tribute.
 That approach attracted Turkish warriors seeking glory and local populations tired of Byzantine mismanagement alike.

 The political landscape was crowded.
 To the east lay other Turkish beyliks, some more powerful than the Ottomans.
 To the west, fragmenting Byzantine territories offered both opportunity and danger.
 To the north, the Black Sea remained a vital trading route controlled by the Genoese and Venetians, while the Mongol Ilkhanate's influence in Anatolia was waning, opening new possibilities for expansion.